Erpix3lt/ccapture-refined.js/README.md

 ![Sample](https://raw.githubusercontent.com/spite/ccapture.js/master/assets/sample.gif)

 #### What is different about this fork? #####
 This fork is a fixed version of the npm package by 'spike'.
 It also exports transparent gifs.
 Everything colored pure black -> '0x000000' will be translated as transparent.
+You can edit the standard color (to be ingored), by passing `colorToIgnor: 0xffffff` into your CCapture Instance.

 #### How to include this fork as an npm package? ####
 Simply execute `npm install https://github.com/Erpix3lt/fixed-transparent-ccapture.js` in the root directory of your project.